 Provision of safe and accessible crossing points across collectors and arterials will also be necessary to ensure that network connectivity between blocks is maintained.

-Road safety audit
+Road Safe Systems Audit

-Proposals for new roads, intersections or facilities/features that will be vested in Council must generally be subject to NZTA road safety audit procedures for projects at detailed design and post construction stages, unless Council decides that these are not required.
+Proposals for new roads, intersections or facilities/features that will be vested in Council must generally be subject to NZTA Safe System Audit guidelines (2022) for projects at detailed design and post construction stages, unless Council decides that these are not required.

 The ‘exemption declaration’ must be submitted as part of the application process to be considered by Council.
 An ‘exemption declaration’ may be completed for any or all stages of the project if in the opinion of a suitably qualified road safety auditor an audit is not necessary, and Council will then consider and decide whether to accept it or not.

-Safety audits must address the needs of all road users, including the needs of pedestrians, cyclists, motorcyclists and disabled/elderly users.
+Safe System audits must address the needs of all road users, including the needs of pedestrians, cyclists, motorcyclists, wheeled recreational vehicles and disabled/elderly users.
 Where appropriate, the requirements of these groups may demand specific audit procedures.

+For developers, It is important to note that not all safety risks are identified during design stages and safety risks are sometimes identified during construction or at the post construction stage safe systems audit.
+Plan acceptance does not negate the requirement to address these safety outcomes.
+It is important that Safe systems professionals are engaged early in the design process to help steer the design outcomes and reduce the likelihood of costly changes to design later down the track.

 Recommendations from the audit report(s) must be implemented before the 224 certificate is issued or the contract works accepted for practical completion.

+Councils will not accept residual risk outcomes from Safe Systems Audits that are serious or significant.
+Moderate risks outcomes should be addressed to reduce safety risks.
+In all cases outcomes from Safe systems audits are to be agreed with Council

 Design and access statement